google/WebFundamentals/src/content/en/fundamentals/guides/your-first-multi-screen-site/responsive.markdown

 The viewport lives in the head of the document and only needs to be declared once.

-{% include shared/related_guides.liquid inline=true list=page.related-guides.responsive %}
+{% include shared/related_guides.liquid inline=false list=page.related-guides.responsive %}

 ## Apply simple styling